-Renting or buying, the prospect of any kind of house Move can seem overwhelming.
-But a Move you’re planning to carry out yourself can seem extra daunting.
+Renting or buying, the prospect of any kind of house move can seem overwhelming.
+But a move you’re planning to carry out yourself can seem more daunting still.
 These tips around preparation and packing should ease the way.

 Before you even think about packing, rationalise and declutter your stuff.
 After all, the less you have to shift, the better.

 When you can see clearly what you’ve got left, equip yourself with the right packaging.
 You’ll need some (or probably all) of the following:

 - Boxes: Clear plastic boxes are useful as they won’t break, you can see what’s in them – and the bigger ones can come with wheels.
 Cardboard boxes are great for bulky but lightweight items such as kitchen utensils.
 Get a range of sizes, always keeping in mind you’ll need to be able to lift them.

 - Tape: Think about how much tape you’ll need – and then double it.
 Use it to keep your boxes secure but also to tape screws, nuts and bolts onto the items of furniture they belong to.
 Don’t compromise on quality.
 A few extra pounds will be more than worth paying.

 - Bags: Laundry bags are super-cheap to buy and great for clothes, coats, shoes and bedding.
 You can usually find them in market shops and stalls.

 - Black sacks: Load up on good quality black sacks.
 You’ll need them for rubbish, but also for those seemingly never-ending odds and ends.

 - Bubble wrap: Again, you can’t have enough.
 Broken glass is the last thing you need on the day of the move.